van der Woude syndrome (VWS) is characterized by the association of congenital lower lip fistulae / pits with cleft lip and / or palate.

 vagus nerve (CN X)

-The vertebral artery (VA) arises from the subclavian artery, ascends in the neck to supply the posterior fossa and occipital lobes as well as provides segmental vertebral and spinal column blood supply.
+The vertebral arteries (VA) are paired arteries, each arising from the respective subclavian artery and ascending in the neck to supply the posterior fossa and occipital lobes, as well as provide segmental vertebral and spinal column blood supply.

-origin: branch of the 1st part of the subclavian artery
+origin: branches off the 1st part of t...

 Vertebral artery dissection, like arterial dissection elsewhere, is a result of blood entering the media through a tear in the intima.
 It is potentially lethal and can be difficult to diagnose clinically and radiologically.